What is the Principal-Agent Problem?

 Listing and pricing your home for sale

 The best example of the principal-agent problem occurs when a seller wants to list but hasn’t decided on an agent yet.
-This creates the possibility of a conflict of interests arising as the seller’s goals are to find the best agent to list the home and get the best price (which includes pricing the home as the listing price has a major effect on the time it takes for a home to sell as well as how much it sells for) while the agent is only interested in getting the listing.
+This creates the possibility of a conflict of interests arising as the seller’s goals are to find the best agent to list the home and get the best price (which includes pricing the home as the listing price has a significant effect on the time it takes for a home to sell as well as how much it sells for) while the agent is only interested in getting the listing.
 And what better way to get a listing than to promise an unrealistic price.
-There are many agents who overpromise when they pitch and list a home for too high of a price, knowing full well that after X days on the market they’ll come back to the seller and push for a price drop.
-It’s very difficult to combat against this type of behavior with the existing model (in which listing agents are paid by commission and receive long exclusives that last for 3-6 months at a minimum).
+Many agents overpromise when they pitch and list a home for too high of a price, knowing full well that after X days on the market they’ll come back to the seller and push for a price drop.
+It’s challenging to prevent this type of behavior with the existing model (in which listing agents are paid by commission and receive lengthy exclusive agreements that last for 3-6 months at a minimum).
 Even if a seller makes it explicitly clear that they will not consider any price drops the agent may still be interested in getting the listing (knowing that it won’t sell) as it can be used to generate other business.
-For realtors a new listing is an invaluable asset which can help them land additional listings and will also generate buyer leads.
+For realtors, a new listing is an invaluable asset that can help them land additional listings and generate buyer leads.

 How can you help prevent this?